HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 Apart from what is described in the `Dockerfile` this build includes some shell scripts:

 - `setup/00_load_env.sh`: this script just sources `setenv` at container setup so common environment variables are available for other setup scripts to rely on.
-- `setup/01_config_edb.sh`: this script configures EnterpriseDB and creates the database and database user.
+- `setup/01_config_pgsql.sh`: this script configures PostgreSQL and creates the database and database user.
 It may be run during the build phase (prepared build) or upon first start of the container.
 - `setup/02_config_sd.sh`: this script configures Service Director components using Ansible roles.
 It may be run during the build phase (prepared build) or upon first start of the container.
-- `setup/03_start_edb.sh`:  this script just calls the start_edb.sh script after setup.
+- `setup/03_start_pgsql.sh`:  this script just calls the start_pgsql.sh script after setup.
 - `startup/00_load_env.sh`: this script just sources `setenv` at container startup so common environment variables are available for other setup scripts to rely on.
-- `start_edb.sh`: this script takes care of starting EnterpriseDB.
+- `start_pgsql.sh`: this script takes care of starting PostgreSQL.
 It handles hostname changes which occur in prepared images as the database is configured during the build phase with a certain container id and then the hostname for the final container is different.
 - `startup.sh`: this script is the container entry point.
 It will execute the configuration scripts if found (meaning that they have not been executed before) and then remove them (so they are not executed again).
-Then it starts EnterpriseDB, CouchDB, Kafka, Zookeeper, the SNMP adapter, Service Activator and UOC.
+Then it starts PostgreSQL, CouchDB, Kafka, Zookeeper, the SNMP adapter, Service Activator and UOC.
 Finally it will tail `$JBOSS_HOME/standalone/log/server.log` until the container is stopped, at this point the script should recive a `SIGTERM` which will cause it to stop all previously started services.
 Note that Docker has a grace period of 10 seconds when stopping containers, after which it will send a `SIGKILL`.
 It might be the case that 10s is not long enough for Service Activator to stop, in order to give it some more time you can use the `-t` argument when stopping the container, e.g. `docker stop -t 120` to give it 120s.

 Other details worth mentioning: